milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 Emi: "Oh no, sorry!
 I didn't mean to make you uncomfortable."

+Izumi: "It's alright, I was just a little anxious whether my glasses were offset or something."

-Emi: "I'm impressed by how well you're taking everything."
+Emi: "Don't worry, it's nothing like that.
+I'm impressed by how well you're taking Ingram's explanation."

-Izumi: "It's alright.
-No harm done."
+Emi: "It's quite a lot of new information to take in, especially after you just learn about your. . .erm. . ."

+Izumi: "It's okay.
+There's no need to beat around the bush, I'm well aware of what happened."

-Ingram: "All sorts of people come through these parts.
+Ingram: "Emi is right.
+All sorts of people come through these parts.
 Some take more time for the reality to set in."

-Ingram: "But from what I can see, it almost seems like you've accepted what happened already."
+Ingram: "But from what I can see, it almost seems like you've accepted what happened already, is that right?"

-Izumi: ". . ."
+Izumi: "Ah, well. . ."

-*Izumi averts his gaze, his eyes falling on the trail of steam rising lazily from his cup.*
+*Izumi averts his gaze, his eyes falling on the trail of steam rising lazily from his cup.
+His silence stretches, the air thick with unspoken words and unresolved emotions.*

+*Finally, he speaks, his voice soft and tinged with a hint of melancholy.*

-Izumi: ". . .Would you care to listen to my story?"
+Izumi: "Would you care to listen to my story?"

-Ingram: "Please, go right ahead.
+Ingram: "Of course, go ahead.
 Whatever you're comfortable telling us."

-Ingram: "It would help us understand you and your life experiences better."
+Ingram: "It would help us understand you and your life better."

 Izumi: ". . .I have what's called cardiomyopathy.
 It's a condition that makes it harder for my heart to pump blood."